 We often get questions about iron filter media here at Clean Water Systems.
 It seems many people are overwhelmed by the breadth of options available when shopping for an iron filter, and with all sorts of tanks, valves, and filter media available, it’s not hard to see why.

-You can find solid manganese media of a much lower purity (usually less than 50%) in some other countries, which is why Pyrolox, Filox, and MangOX are generally seen as the gold standard in iron filter media.
+You can find solid manganese media of a much lower purity (usually less than 50%) in some other countries, which is why Pro-OX is generally seen as the gold standard in iron filter media.

 Some people choose to forego solid manganese media in their filter and instead use coated manganese media like Greensand or Birm.
-These media use a light coating of manganese oxide over silica or other granular minerals to effectively filter iron from water.
+These media use a light manufactured coating of manganese oxide over silica or other granular minerals to effectively filter iron from water.

 Greensand, on the other hand, will last about 5 years before the manganese coating starts to wear off and the media requires changing.
-The trade-off is that solid manganese media is significantly more expensive than coated manganese media like Greensand, and significantly heavier.
+The trade-off is that solid manganese media is more expensive than coated manganese media like Greensand and significantly heavier.